Linux Kernel

 - Interfacing SAMA7G5 With Parallel OMNIVISION® OV7740 Sensor

-- SAMA7G5 Image Acquisition pipeline
+- SAMA7G5 Image Acquisition Pipeline

 - eMMC support for SAMA5D27 SOM1 EK board